 You can join on a monthly, annual or one-off basis either by our set amount or pay-what-you-want.

-* book delivered once monthly subscriber ticks over $80 in a rolling year.
-There is a limit of 2000 books.
+* tea towel delivered once monthly subscriber ticks over $80 in a rolling year.
 If you’re an organisation or corporate entity we’d still love to have your support, either in cash or kind – please email us here so we can get something going together.
 You can also email us if you don’t have a credit card, or just have general questions.

 By signing up,